AndrashchukV/New-Remote-Depository/README.md

-# New-Remote-Depository
+# New-Remote-Repository
-New Remote Depository for tests
+New Remote Repository for tests